okg21/bigquery-runner/README.md

 Debounce interval in milliseconds to validate the query when the file is modified.

-### `bigqueryRunner.viewer.rowsPerPage`
+### `bigqueryExplorer.viewer.rowsPerPage`

 |Type|Default|
 |---|---|
 |number &#x7C; null|100|

 Maximum number of rows to retrieve per page for display in the viewer.
 If a number is specified, attempts to fetch that number of rows; if null is specified, attempts to fetch all results.
 If the amount of data per row is large, the specified number of rows will not always be fetched.
-You can use the `bigqueryRunner.prevPage` or `bigqueryRunner.nextPage` command to perform paging.
+You can use the `bigqueryExplorer.prevPage` or `bigqueryExplorer.nextPage` command to perform paging.

 ## Additional Settings